annebrown/content-data/content/frameworks/nuxt/issues/client-side-rendering.md

 ## Try `<client-only>`

-To help prevent disappearing issues, wrap element in `<client-only>` component to ensure element is only rendered on client side
+Render element only on client side:

 ```vue
 <template>